christian-bick/edugraph-models/README.md

 2. Build a PyTorch Geometric graph from the ontology.
 3. Train an RGCN model.
 4. Export the trained model to ONNX format (`out/embed_entities_biased.onnx` and `out/embed_entities_neutral.onnx`) and save the inference data (`out/embed_entities_text.pt`).

-## Ontology

-The project uses the EduGraph ontology.
-The ontology is loaded from the following URL: `https://github.com/christian-bick/edugraph-ontology/releases/download/v0.4.0/core-ontology.rdf`.